anywhichway/nano-memoize/README.md

 Special appreciation to @titoBouzout and @popbee who spent a good bit of time reviewing code for optimization and making recommendations.
 See [Issue 4](https://github.com/anywhichway/nano-memoize/issues/4) for the conversation.

-The minified/brotli size is 665 bytes for `nano-memoize` v1.1.0 vs 1,356 bytes for `micro-memoize` v3.0.1.
+The minified/brotli size is 654 bytes for `nano-memoize` v1.1.3 vs 1,356 bytes for `micro-memoize` v3.0.1.
 And, `nano-memoize` has slightly more functionality.

 The speed tests are below.

- * For single primitive argument functions `nano-memoize` and `fast-memoize` will trade-off first position across multiple test runs with `nano-memoize` winning slightly more frequently.
-They are 4x faster than `micro-memoize`.
+ * For single primitive argument functions it is typically 5-10% faster than `fast-memoize` and 3x faster than `micro-memoize`.

- * For single object argument functions it is, 10-15% faster than `fast-memoize` and 20-25% faster than `micro-memoize`.
+ * For single object argument functions it is typically 10-15% faster than `fast-memoize` and 15-20% faster than `micro-memoize`.

  * For multiple primitive argument functions `nano-memoize` and `micro-memoize` will trade-off first position across multiple test runs with `nano-memoize` winning slightly more frequently.
 They are 60x faster than `fast-memoize`.